richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-- more restrictive in final F features => help limit number of incorrect matches
+x more restrictive in final F features => help limit number of incorrect matches x are top matched being ignored in F even if top 2 features match? [confidence ratio]
-- are top matched being ignored in F even if top 2 features match? [confidence ratio] => need to allow for 'unmatched' points
+	=> need to allow for 'unmatched' points

+- test some reconstruction accuracy metrics [solvePair] ...
+	- 2D neighbor distance in 3D
+	- baseline => always 1 -- need some relative metric
+	- world extent

+- add parameter to pairs:
+	- accuracy/ - metric

+- add step to assess which pairs should be discarded, after all pairs are complete, before triples are done:
+	- ignore R> ~ 10
+	- for each view:
+		- sort pairs on METRIC
+		- limit to top ~ 10
+		- limit on sigma = 1-2 [68-95%]

 - what does dense R-searching step use as the matching feature locations?
-	=> can just use harris corners?
-	=> don't use differential corner features
+	=> choose points to use for R
+		-> harris corners?
+		-> differential corners?
+		=> display the different selections
+		- with R to narrow options, can stand 1-2k points

+- update App initial view - feature step with differential corners

 - R sigma error is bad metric for comparing the accuracy of a pairwise R-image